apideck-libraries/portman/README.md

 - **openApiOperation (String)** :  References to a combination of the OpenAPI method & path for which a variation will be created. (example: `GET::/crm/leads`)
 - **tests** : which refers the definitions for the generated contract & variance tests for the variation.
   - **contractTests** : refers to the options to enabled autogenerated contract tests for the variation.
-  - **contentTests**:  which refers the additional Postman tests that check the content for the variation.
+  - **contentTests**:  which refers to the additional Postman tests that check the content for the variation.
-- **extendTests**:  which refers the custom additions of manual created Postman tests, to be included in the variation.
+- **extendTests**:  which refers to the custom additions of manual created Postman tests to be included in the variation.
-- **assignVariables**:  which refers to setting Postman collection variables that are assigned based on variation.
+- **assignVariables**: This refers to setting Postman collection variables that are assigned based on variation.
 - **overwrites**:  which refers to the custom additions/modifications of the OpenAPI/Postman request data, specifically for the variation.

 ### Portman - `contentTests` properties

-Content tests will validate, if the response property values will match the expected defined values.
+Content tests will validate if the response property values will match the expected defined values.
 While the Portman `tests` verify the "contract" of the API, the `contentTests` will verify the content of the API.

 #### responseBodyTests options: